Chipdelmal/MGSurvE/README.md

     * ~~Auto-assign edge to trap if non-movable~~
     * ~~Auto-plot trap radii~~
     * Spherical coordinates projection
+    * Directed networks
   * ~~Migration matrices~~
   * ~~Block Migration matrices~~
   * ~~Remove frames and axes~~
 * Genetic Algorithm
-  * Init chromosome
+  * ~~Init chromosome~~
   * Fitness function
     * ~~Canonical form~~
     * ~~Get steady absorbing states~~
-    * Put the cost function together
+    * ~~Put the cost function together~~
     * ~~Markov's fundamental matrix with no re-ordering~~
-  * Skip non-movable traps
+    * Test different fitness functions
+  * Code new mutation functions
+    *  If all traps are movable, default to fast implementation
+  * Code new crossover functions
+    * If all traps are movable, default to fast implementation
 * Code efficiency
   * ~~Process traps movement in place~~
 * Tests